 Another recent development in periodontal treatment is the use of laser to regenerate tissue.
-Utilizing the body’s own natural ability to “heal itself”, Dr. Robins utilizes the Waterlase REPAIR™ protocol for the Laser Assisted REPAIR Procedur.
+Utilizing the body’s own natural ability to “heal itself”, Drs.
+Robins and Barrese utilize the Waterlase REPAIR™ protocol for the Laser Assisted REPAIR Procedur.
 Performed without a scalpel and sutures, REPAIR™ creates an environment for regeneration of the tissues around your teeth (gum, bone, cementum, ligament) that are lost due to periodontal disease.

 The laser therapy works by targeting only diseased gum, which it discerns by the presence of extra fluid.
 Diseased gums are more swollen than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Dr. Robins is able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Drs.
+Robins and Barrese are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed homecare program that is described below.